chudnov/Health-Provider-Scrape/README.md

-<<<<<<< HEAD
-# Costco Scrape
+# Health Provider Scrape

-This web scrape utilizes the BeautifulSoup and Selenium Webdriver libraries to fetch the following data from a Costco product page and load it into a CSV file:
+This web scrape utilizes the BeautifulSoup and Selenium Webdriver libraries to fetch the following data from an Anthem Health Provider directory and load it into a CSV file:
-- SEO Meta Tags
-- Product Name
+- Name
-- Product Description
-- Product Specifications
-- Category
-- Price
+- Address
-- Embedded images
+- Phone #

-This script ONLY works for the **Costco** website.
+This script ONLY works for the **Anthem** website.
 It will break for any other website.

 ## Getting Started